 - There is no appeal process for decisions provided after the second review.

 The New Club/Organization Process - Step 1 form can be accessed on the main page of SB Engaged under 'Campus Links'

-Proposed groups who have been granted initial approval to move on to step 2 will need to complete the New Club/Organization Process form, and demonstrate the following criteria:
+Proposed groups who have been granted initial approval to move on to step 2 will need to complete the New Club/Organization Process form, and submit the following criteria:

-and Treasurer.
-All executive board members must meet the following requirements:
+Treasurer and Event Coordinator.
+All executive board members must meet the following

 - Hold only one position on the executive board